-The Standards require that all Radiologic Sciences programs must maintain a Program Master Plan, which contains information regarding program philosophy, curriculum and course outlines, clinical education plan, and program policies.
-The Radiologic Sciences Program Master Plan can be found in the Program Director's office.
+The Standards require that all Radiologic Technology programs must maintain a Program Master Plan, which contains information regarding program philosophy, curriculum and course outlines, clinical education plan, and program policies.
+The Radiologic Technology Program Master Plan can be found in the Program Director's office.

-CURRICULUM and SUPPORT SERVICES Implemented: 6/19 Revised:
+CURRICULUM and SUPPORT SERVICES Implemented: 6/19 Revised: 6/21

-A copy of the program curriculum can be found in Appendix C. As you can see, the Radiologic Sciences program is a demanding program.
+A copy of the program curriculum can be found in Appendix C. As you can see, the Radiologic Technology program is a demanding program.
 The following are some suggestions to help you.

-If you're having problems don't wait before acknowledging a problem.
-The sooner you seek help, the better off you'll be.
-If you find you're having an academic problem or a personal problem that is impacting your ability to do your work, seek out your instructor or advisor for assistance.
-If you don't feel comfortable with your instructor or advisor, think about going to any one of the program faculty, the center for success and engagement, counselor services or the Dean of Academics.
+If you are having problems do not wait before acknowledging a problem.
+The sooner you seek help, the better off you will be.
+If you find you are having an academic problem or a personal problem that is impacting your ability to do your work, seek out your instructor or advisor for assistance.
+If you do not feel comfortable with your instructor or advisor, think about going to any one of the program faculty, the center for success and engagement, counselor services or the Dean of Academics.
 We are all here to help you succeed.

 Study: Yes, study.
 Acquire the habit of "study first, play later."
 Think of a day of college as a day at work.
-When you're not in class: go to the library, have a friend quiz you, get extra help from an instructor (all instructors have posted office hours--this is your time!) or take advantage of the learning lab.
+When you are not in class: go to the library, have a friend quiz you, get extra help from an instructor (all instructors have posted office hours--this is your time!) or take advantage of the learning lab.
 Do not go out at night until you are ready for the next day's classes.
 Remember: learn each concept well (not short-term memory) because your patients will be placing their trust in your ability.
 Once you are in the hospital working, you will be using the knowledge you have gained every day.
-Also, you'll need to pass the national registry exam, and you cannot rely on short-term memory for that.
+Also, you will need to pass the national registry exam, and you cannot rely on short-term memory for that.